WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 - New techniques or technologies you learned
 - Training you completed, awards you won, any other accolades
 - Specific technologies that you used in each role, even if only a little
+- Times when you had to plan, had to change your plan, or had to stick to one

 Nothing is too small, just keep it flowing as much as you can, and having multiple examples for everything is the goal.
 Use your "everything version" of your CV to make sure you don't miss any.
 Don't be afraid to make a mess, and add more experiences as you think of them too.